RadekDickinson/Vocabulary/README.md

 5) Add as many words as you want.
 Use utf-8 formatting.

 Remark:
-The app is being developed and is far from perfect.
+The app is constantly being developed and is far from being perfect.
 But it works and serves its purpose :)